Embeddings of $k$-complexes into $2k$-manifolds: Preliminaries

 \section{Preliminaries}

 Throughout the paper, we work in the PL-category.
 In particular, all maps and manifolds are PL, unless stated otherwise.
 Simplicial complexes are geometric simplicial complexes, that is, triangulations of polyhedra as in~\cite{rourke-sanderson72}.
 We assume that $k \geq 1$ is an integer, and $R$ is either the ring $\Z$ of integers or $\Z_2$.
-We assume that $M$ is $R$-orientable closed $2k$-manifold, or $M = \R^{2k}$.\footnote{Allowing $M = \R^{2k}$ as a special case will be very useful in definitions and comparison with the standard van Kampen obstruction despite $M$ is not closed.} ($\Z$-orientability is the standard orientability, $\Z_2$-orientability is vacuous.)
+We assume that $M$ is $R$-orientable compact (possibly with boundary) $2k$-manifold, unless explicitly stated otherwise. ($\Z$-orientability is the standard orientability, $\Z_2$-orientability is vacuous.)
 In sequel `oriented' stays for $R$-oriented and all orientation considerations should be skipped if $R = \Z_2$.
-We also assume that $K$ is $k$-complex with each simplex oriented.
-By $L := K^{(k-1)}$ we denote the $(k-1)$-skeleton of $K$.
+We also assume that $K$ is $k$-complex in which each simplex has a fixed orientation but we do not require any compatibility conditions for orientations of different simplices.
+By $K^{(k-1)}$ we denote the $(k-1)$-skeleton of $K$.
 The closed interval $[0,1]$ is denoted $I$.